lizmat/articles/5to6-exceptions.md

         print $bar;          # no visible warning
     }

-There are currently no warning categories defined in Perl 6.
-So you will have to check for the actual `message` of the control exception of type `CX::Warn`, as shown above.
+There are currently no warning categories defined in Perl 6, but they are being discussed for future development.
+In the mean time you will have to check for the actual `message` of the control exception of type `CX::Warn`, as shown above.

 The control exception mechanism is also used for quite a lot of other functionality apart from warnings.
 The following statements also create